 In my previous role as the Vice President of Services and Support, I scaled the HubSpot customer service team to more than 250 employees.

-Over my two and a half years leading the services team, there are a few things I learned to do that made our customers happier (and our employees' lives better) that I used to develop the inbound service framework.
+Over my two and a half years leading the services team, there are a few things I learned to do that made our customers happier (and our employees' lives better) that I used to develop inbound customer service.
 In this blog post, I'll dive into those learnings.

 1. Gather customer feedback.